HanCreate/SurvivalProject-Server/README.md

 * Big battle death match isn't working when playing on the beginner channel.

 # 25/05/2017
+* If someone has more points than the king in infinity king mode, he now becomes the new king (can't believe I forgot to implement that lol).
 * If the hero in hero mode leaves, the game ends in a draw.
 * If one of the kings in king slayer mode leaves, the game ends in a draw.
 * If someone leaves a crystal capture game while having crystals, the team loses all of his crystals (the game still goes on).